Articles

 Table of Contents

 Thermistors, made from semiconductor materials, are known for their unique characteristic: a negative temperature coefficient.
-This means their resistance decreases as the temperature rises.
-Let’s explore the pros and cons of using these temperature-sensitive devices.
+This means their resistance decreases as the temperature rises. explore the advantages and disadvantages of using these temperature-sensitive devices.

 Figure 1: A typical resistance versus temperature curve for a thermistor.